Audience analysis: Process

 Another technique used to conduct an audience analysis is the "bottom-up" approach.
 Leon de Stadler and Sarah van der Land explore this type of approach in reference to a document produced by an organization that develops different kinds of interventions in the field of HIV/AIDS education.
-This particular document focused on the use of contraception and targeted the black youth of South Africa.
+This document focused on the use of contraception and targeted the black youth in South Africa.
 The initial document was created by document designers in the United States who did not base their design on an extensive audience analysis.
 As a result, the document, which used the informal slang of black South African youth, did not effectively communicate with its target audience.
 After the dissemination of the document, Van der Land used focus groups and interviews of a sample of the target audience to discover what improvements should be made.
-Upon considering the audience's perspective, she found that the initial document's use of the hip-style language backfired.
-The interviewees indicated that the use of the popular language was not effective because it was not used correctly or consistently throughout the document.
+Upon considering the audience's perspective, she found that the initial document's use of hip-style language backfired.
+The interviewees indicated that the use of the popular language was ineffective because it was used incorrectly or inconsistently throughout the document.
 Additionally, to the target audience, the informal language did not fit the seriousness of the topic being discussed.
 The suggested "bottom-up" approach should have incorporated the target audience during the design process instead of as an afterthought.

-Marjorie Rush Hovde provides even more tactics that can be implemented in the process of an audience analysis in relation to one's organization.
+Marjorie Rush Hovde offers additional tactics for conducting an audience analysis in relation to one's organization.
 She suggests talking with users during phone support calls, interacting with users face-to-face, drawing on the writer's own experiences with the software and documentation, interacting with people within the organization, studying responses sent from users after the documentation is released, and conducting internal user testing.
 Like Michael Albers, Hovde asserts that the use of a combination of tactics produces a more accurate audience analysis than using one tactic alone.